goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 Note that we have specified that this class will inherit from the standard exception class, as one would expect.
-We have also specified the members so that default the constructor and destructor are created.
+We have also specified the members so that a default constructor and destructor are created.
+This allows the class to be created and thrown like any other Exception class.

-But if we'd like users of our wrapper to catch different exceptions in a more natural way, we'll need to break out the different types of errors into their own different classes.
+But if we'd like users of our wrapper to catch different exceptions in a more natural way, we'll need to break out the different types of errors into their own specialized classes.

-The error code may be a variety of values depending on what sort of problem is encountered.
+The error code may be any of a number of values depending on what sort of problem is encountered.
 In our wrapper we need to generate an exceptions for cases when the turret has jammed, run out of ammunition, or is not able to aim.
 Assuming that there are well-named `#define`s for these codes, we can create their exception classes like this:

 ```yaml
   - name: "TargetingException"